hicann/ops-math/math/round/docs/aclnnRoundDecimals&aclnnInplaceRoundDecimals.md

 - **Parameters**:

   * self (aclTensor*, compute input): input tensor, aclTensor on the device.
 [Non-contiguous tensors](common/non_contiguous_tensors.md) are supported.
 The [data format](common/data_format.md) supports ND.
 The number of dimensions cannot exceed 8, and the shape must be the same as that of out.
-    - Ascend 910 AI Processor: The data type can be FLOAT, FLOAT16, DOUBLE, INT32, or INT64.
     - Ascend 910B AI Processor, Ascend 910_93 AI Processor: The data type can be FLOAT, BFLOAT16, FLOAT16, DOUBLE, INT32, or INT64.
   * decimals (int64_t, compute input): number of decimal places to round.

   * out (aclTensor *, compute output): output tensor, aclTensor on the device.
 [Non-contiguous tensors](common/non_contiguous_tensors.md) are supported.
 The [data format](common/data_format.md) supports ND.
 The number of dimensions cannot exceed 8, and the shape must be the same as that of self.
-    - Ascend 910 AI Processor: The data type can be FLOAT, FLOAT16, DOUBLE, INT32, or INT64.
     - Ascend 910B AI Processor, Ascend 910_93 AI Processor: The data type can be FLOAT, BFLOAT16, FLOAT16, DOUBLE, INT32, or INT64.
   * workspaceSize (uint64_t *, output): size of the workspace to be allocated on the device.